Daniel's: History

 Because lesbian and homosexual activity were still not technically legal when the bar was opened, it had a red light above the dance floor to warn of imminent police raids.
 When the light illuminated, the patrons would stop dancing and sit with board games and cards to appear inconspicuous.
 While these women were not at a high risk of being arrested due to the 1970 Law on dangerousness and social rehabilitation's targeting of gay men, the families of these women often sent them to psychiatric facilities because of their sexuality.
 This was sometimes viewed as even worse than jail.
 The bar was raided by police several times in its first few years of operation, though their justifications for raiding were always vague.
 They'd claim the need to ensure that the bar and its patrons were obeying good manners and displaying good morals, language akin to that of the 1970 law.

 Tobar was keen to support lesbians and women not just through nightlife, but also throughout daily life.
 Consequently, the bar sponsored women's soccer teams, basketball teams and a theater group, Five Stars & the Comet.
-The theater group met in the dance hall at Daniel's, and performed an improv show called “Sala de espera."
+The theater group met in the dance hall at Daniel's, and performed an improv show called "Sala de espera."
 Daniel's was one of the few places in Spain to sell the Spanish feminist magazine called Laberint, later renamed Red de Amazonas.
 Daniel's was an important focal point, providing social cohesion to the emerging lesbian community in the post-Francoist era.

 The bar no longer exists.
-Tobar passed away in 2009.
+Tobar died in 2009.
 However, her bar lives on in legacy and was featured at an exhibition in early 2013 at Ateneo de Madrid titled Women under suspicion.
 Memory and sexuality (1930-1980).

-References in Culture
+References in culture

 Daniel's was referenced in a volume of essays by Uruguayan writer Peri Rossi called Fatasías Eróticas in which two Italian women enter Daniel's bar after passing the scrutiny of its very protective owner, Maria del Carmen Tobar.
 It was also mentioned in a book published in 2019 called Barcelona Feminista 1975-1988.
 In 2016 the legacy of the now closed bar was featured in a YouTube video posted on the Travelqueers channel, in which women were interviewed about the history of the bar, their sentiments about its closure and how it has survived in memory and culture.